Electronic Raman scattering from 2D metals with broken inversion symmetry: Conclusions and experimental outlook

 Finally, it should also be noted that the cross-sections for 2DEG and even the projected graphene models can be smaller by $\sim10^{-4}$ for various reasons described in the text.
-This means that one must take care in modeling the response when using only the low energy subspace as the estimates for the signals can be artificially weak.
+This means that one must take care in modeling the response when using only the low-energy subspace as the estimates for the signals can be artificially weak.
+Thus, despite a weak signal strength prediction from low-energy model based theory, an experimental verification is still encouraged.

 The scheme outlined in this work serves as a stepping stone in the direction of modeling light matter coupling in a wide variety of systems where novel low-energy \textit{electronic} properties emerge from symmetry breaking, engineering (such us Van der Waals structures and their twisted counterparts), or even phase transitions.
-We also anticipate a pursuit of studies of electronic phenomena in systems where previous studies primarily focused only on phonon excitations (e.g. in $\rm MoS_2$ \cite{Lee2010}).
+We also anticipate a pursuit of studies of electronic phenomena in systems where previous studies primarily focused only on phonon excitations (e.g. in $\rm MoS_2$ ~\cite{Lee2010}).